-The chart below shows the percentages of net resources depending on how many children there are before the court and how many other children there are to be supported.
+The chart below shows the percentages of net resources depending on how many children there are before the court and how many other children (biological or adopted) there are to be supported.

 What factors can a judge consider to set the child support amount above or below the guideline amount?

-A judge may adjust child support up or down from the presumptive amount under the guidelines depending on:
+A judge may adjust child support up or down from the presumptive amount under the Texas child support guidelines depending on:

 - The age and needs of the child;

 - Educational expenses beyond secondary school;